 Repair the World Pittsburgh was founded in 2013 to mobilize Jews and their communities to take action to pursue a just world.
-We work to build relationships, show up with long-time friends and neighbors, and address local needs including food justice, education justice, and more through service based in Jewish values.
+We work to build relationships, show up with long-time friends and neighbors, and address local needs including food justice, education justice, and other intersecting social justice topics through service based in Jewish values.

 Sign up to serve today.CONTACT US